 There are three levels of support available to businesses who fall into the eligible categories and whose application is successful.
 The level of support that successful applicants will receive is based on the Total Net Annual Value (NAV) of the property from which the business operates:

-State Aid can be complicated and it is important local authorities provide a consistent and pragmatic approach to the evidence base required from companies.
-For example, the BEIS guidance sets out a requirement to provide evidence of a 30% fall in turnover based on audited or statutory accounts compared to same period (March to December) in 2019.
+This is clearly a complex area and it is important local authorities provide a consistent and pragmatic approach to the evidence base required from companies.
+For example, the BEIS guidance sets out a requirement to provide evidence of a 30% fall in turnover based on audited or statutory accounts compared to the same period in 2019.

-Of course, It may be a while yet before annual accounts for 2020 are signed-off and if companies have an April-Mar financial year, then this could cause some issues as well, as the 10-month period will span separate periods and data for the current year won’t be available for a while.
-This provision will therefore need a pragmatic approach to work, so for example some interim data provided from a company accountant that can be followed up at a later date with final accounts would seem a sensible approach.
-Indeed, this is consistent with the legislation
+Of course, It may be a while yet before annual accounts are signed-off and there may be differences in accounting periods.
+This provision will therefore need a pragmatic approach to work, so for example we would envisage some interim data provided from a company accountant that can be followed up at a later date with final accounts would seem a sensible approach.
+Indeed, this would be consistent with the EU legislation.

-We are also seeking dialogue with the LGA to try and ensure a consistent, timely and pragmatic approach by individual LAs.
+It is though for local authorities to administer.
+We are therefore urging BEIS and LGA to try and ensure a consistent, timely and pragmatic approach by individual LAs.